Scottish-Tech-Army/Soundscape-Android/docs/actions.md

 The `run-test.yaml` action bumps the version number, committing the change back into the repo.
 The repo has branch protection enabled which requires a pull request for any commits.
 We pass in a token as described [here](https://github.com/stefanzweifel/git-auto-commit-action?tab=readme-ov-file#push-to-protected-branches) to allow the pull request to be bypassed:
 * PAT_TOKEN - token generated on an admin account which allows write access to public repos.

+### OSM rendered tile API key
+The code is currently hard coded to use [https://www.thunderforest.com/](Thunderforest) to provide the rendered mapping tiles.
+This requires an API key which for developers is stored in `local.properties` as `tileProviderApiKey`, and for the GitHub actions is
+* TILE_PROVIDER_API_KEY - API key from Thunderforest

 ## Actions
 `run-tests.yaml` is the action which is run on each Pull Request.
 It runs several layers of tests:
 * Lint of the repo